Jensen-Shannon Divergence Based Novel Loss Functions for Bayesian Neural Networks: Methods

-Using the modified Generalised JS divergence as the measure of divergence in Eq.\eqref{eq:cost_fn} leads to the following loss function:
+Using the modified Generalised JS divergence (JS-A) as the measure of divergence in Eq.~\ref{eq:cost_fn} leads to the following loss function:

 Where, $A'_\alpha (q,P_w) = \alpha q + (1-\alpha)P_w$.
-The above equation, Eq.\eqref{eq:cost_fn_jsa}, can be expanded as,
+The above equation, Eq.~\ref{eq:cost_fn_jsa}, can be expanded as,

-It is to be noted that the proposed loss functions in Eq.~\eqref{eq:gmex} and Eq.~\eqref{eq:cost_fnex_jsa} yield the ELBO loss for $\alpha = 0$ and $\lambda = 1$.
-The minimization of the two loss functions Eq.~\eqref{eq:gmex} and Eq.~\eqref{eq:cost_fnex_jsa} are given in the following subsection.
+Note that the proposed loss functions in Eq.~\ref{eq:gmex} and Eq.~\ref{eq:cost_fnex_jsa} yield the ELBO loss for $\alpha = 0$ and $\lambda = 1$.
+The minimization algorithms for the loss functions Eq.~\ref{eq:gmex} and Eq.~\ref{eq:cost_fnex_jsa} are given in the following section.

-\subsection{Minimisation of the proposed loss functions}
+\section{Minimisation of the proposed loss functions}

+Note that when training using mini-batches, the divergence part of the loss function is normalized by the size of the minibatch ($M$).
+Therefore, loss for the minibatch $i = 1,2,3,...,M$ can be written as,

-\subsubsection{Evaluation of the JS-G divergence in a closed-form}
+\subsection{Evaluation of the JS-G divergence in a closed-form}